microsoft/Moodle-Teams-Bot/README.md

 ## How to deploy the Moodle Assistant Bot to Azure

+### Step 1: Register

-*Step 1:* Create a new app in the [Microsoft Application Registration Portal](https://aka.ms/MoodleBotRegistration)
+* Go to the [Microsoft Application Registration Portal](https://aka.ms/MoodleBotRegistration) to create a new app.

-Once you enter the name of the app (Eg. MoodleBot), simply click on "Generate New Password" and copy the one-time generated password.
-Once the password is generated, note the Application ID along with the Application Password, scroll down and click on Save.
+* Once you enter the name of the app (Eg. MoodleBot), simply click on the `Generate New Password` buttn and copy the one-time generated password.

+* Once the password is generated, copy the `Application ID` of the app along with the generated password from above.

+* Scroll down and click on Save.

+### Step 2: Deploy

-*Step 2:* Click on the Deploy to Azure button and fill in the following details in the form:
+Click on the Deploy to Azure button and fill in the following details in the form:

 * **Bot Application ID** - The Application ID from Step 1
 * **Bot Application Password** - Application Password from Step 1